-After enrolling into a nutrition program, KNDI expects you to register with them; usually in the first year of study.
-They call this Indexing and it costs Ksh.10, 000.
-But before you index with them, your institution should be accredited by them or at least have an interim license.
+After enrolling into a nutrition program, KNDI expects students to register with the body, usually in the first year of study.
+They call this Indexing, and it costs Ksh.10,000.

-The indexing procedure should ideally be facilitated by the institution however due to the controversy that has surrounded the accreditation process of various institutions, you may be forced to do that on your own.
+The indexing procedure should ideally be facilitated by the institution, however due to the controversy that has surrounded the accreditation process of some institutions, you may be forced to do that on your own.

 The indexing procedure is as follows:

 - The application form is provided by the institution/department.
 It’s also available from KNDI’s website.

 - The filled index form, receipt of payment and required documents are forwarded by the training institution or dropped at their offices.
 The required documents include:

 - Covering letter by the head of institution/department

 - Certified copies of relevant academic documents – result slip, leaving certificate

 - Certified copies of national identity card/passport for Kenyans

 - Certified copies of valid immigration and passport documents for foreign students